-- Entrants must submit a blinded and unblinded version of the paper along with a formal signed statement from the student’s advisor, all in electronic format (PDF files ONLY) to the 2014 contest coordinator, Dr. Kamran Paynabar no later than January 16.
-Late or incomplete submission will be ineligible for the competition.
+- Entrants must submit a blinded and unblinded version of the paper along with a formal signed statement from the student’s advisor, all in electronic format (PDF files ONLY) to the 2017 contest coordinators, Shuai Huang and Pingfeng Wang no later than March 4, 2017.
+Late or incomplete submissions will be ineligible for the competition

-- IIE and QCRE division do NOT own copyrights of the papers submitted for this competition.
-However, the papers must be available to the QCRE division to be posted on the web page.
+- IISE and the QCRE division do NOT own copyrights of the papers submitted for this competition.
+However, the papers must be available to the QCRE division to be posted on the web page

-Papers would be submitted via email to Kamran Paynabar.
+Papers would be submitted via email to Pingfeng Wang and Zhaojun Li.

 Kaibo Liu, Georgia Tech